About | Cybantage

 Healthcare Breach Survivability Research Whitepaper

 1,478 healthcare providers and business associates.
 HHS/OCR data.
 January 2023–February 2026.
 31.3% of breached organizations closed or sold.
 Survivability determined by program infrastructure, not breach size.
 Introduces the HBSI framework.
-The intellectual foundation of CyberRes.

 Read the Research →